davidseid/algorithms/concepts/datastructures.md

 Runtime: O(n log(n))
 Memory: Depends
 Explanation: Merge sort divides the array in half, sorts each half, then merges them back together.
+Each has the same sort applied to it.
+Eventually you just merge two single element arrays.
+The merge does the heavy lifting.

+#### Quick Sort

+Runtime: O(n log(n)) or O(n^2) in worst case
+Memory: O(log(n))
+Explanation: